deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 🐗  Carnarun Strongleader
+ 🐗  Kinmanuk Thunderroar
 ----------------------------------

  A battle-hardened, angry red
- minotaur with a mind-blowingly
+ minotaur with a crescent pattern
- intricate pattern shaved into
- his thick fur.
-Make no mistake,
+ shaved into his thick fur.
+Make
- despite his fearsome bulk he is
+ no mistake, despite his fearsome
- a first-class host who has never
+ bulk he is a first-class host
- been put to shame at a dinner
+ who has never been put to shame
- party.
+ at a dinner party.

  Type: Minotaur
  Class: Barbarian
  Level: beginner | XP: 1

- ac: 4 | hp: 34/34
+ ac: 4 | hp: 32/32
  dex: 6 | str: 7 | int: 4
  +1 dex bonus
  +2 str bonus